Trithir/TrithirBot/README.md

 ## What is this?

-This is a bot that listens to the chat of a given Twitch stream for messages with a Spotify song link, or "artist" - "track" in them, and then adds that song to a playlist and/or your queue.
+This is a bot that listens to the chat of a given Twitch stream for messages with a Spotify song link, or artist - track requests in them, and then adds that song to a playlist and/or your queue.

 Examples: